linearregression/ecs-playground/README.md

  - Cluster :  A logical grouping of EC2 container instances that run tasks.
 The cluster is more a skeleton around which build your workload.

  - Container Instance : This is actually an n EC2 instance running the ECS agent.
-The recomended way is to use AWS ECS AMI but any AMI can be used as long as you add the ECS agent to it.
+The recommended way is to use AWS ECS AMI but any AMI can be used as long as you add the ECS agent to it.

  - Task Definition : An application containing one or more containers.
 This is where you provide the Docker images, how much CPU/Memory to use, ports etc. You can also link containers here similar to Docker command line.